LavaStaff

 Project or contractor basis

-Best for lighter or ad hoc tasks, not for recurring business support that needs process ownership.
+Best for lighter or ad hoc tasks, not for recurring support lanes that need process ownership and stable responsiveness.

-Which nearshore business support path fits your team
+Which nearshore business support staffing path fits the work

 LavaStaff

-Founders and operators who need recurring support across customer support, executive follow-through, recruiting coordination, implementation tasks, QA-adjacent operations, or general business support.
+Founders and operators who need recurring support across customer support, implementation coordination, executive follow-through, recruiting coordination, reporting, bookkeeping support, or general operations without building a full internal recruiting motion.

 Recruiter-led hiring

-Teams with the bandwidth to run interviews, own onboarding, and convert the role into a longer-term internal hire.
+Teams with the bandwidth to run interviews, own onboarding, and convert the role into a longer-term internal hire with more employer-side control.

 Workforce platforms

-Companies that already identified talent and now need legal, payroll, and cross-border employment infrastructure.
+Companies that already identified talent and now need legal, payroll, tax, and cross-border employment infrastructure rather than staffing help.

 Freelancer marketplaces

-Buyers who only need task execution or flexible hourly help and can tolerate more variance in communication and continuity.
+Buyers who only need task execution or flexible hourly help and can tolerate more variance in communication, continuity, and process ownership.

 What matters in nearshore business support staffing